New Student Programs (NSP)

 4. NEW STUDENT ORIENTATION, ADVISEMENT, AND REGISTRATION

 - Students will receive a postcard from the Office of New Student Programs in the mail inviting them to register for the mandatory two-day SPLASH.
 The postcard will provide you with a link with the available dates to reserve your seat for a SPLASH session, if you have passed all three Assessment exams.
 If you did not meet the CUNY standards in one or more areas of your assessment exams, you will receive a postcard informing you to visit and speak with the representatives of the Office of Academic Support to explore the options available to you and your eligibility for SPLASH

 - If you do not receive a postcard from New Student Programs, you are encouraged to contact the office as soon as possible to register for the two-day SPLASH if you have satisfied all the necessary enrollment criteria above to register

 - Students will need their EMPLID to register for SPLASH online.
 If you do not know your EMPLID, you should contact the NSP Office at 718.982.2529

 - Students will also be asked to select their intended major when registering for the SPLASH program.
 This is to help inform our academic advisors of your potential academic interests to better advise you for your first semester of classes.
-Students may change their intended major prio, during, and beyond their SPLASH program.
-In preparation for selecting an intended major, we encourage new students to view the college’s Undergraduate Catalog for a list academic degree programs, and an overview of each degree’s requirment.
+Students may change their intended major prior, during, and beyond their SPLASH program.
+In preparation for selecting an intended major, we encourage new students to view the college’s Undergraduate Catalog for a list academic degree programs, and an overview of each degree’s requirement.